 If you or someone you love has been diagnosed with Chronic Fatigue Syndrome and is completely disabled, or suffers from any other severe mental or physical disability, you may qualify for Social Security disability benefits.
 Contact a disability advocate who can help you determine eligibility.

 If you have been denied disability benefits, contact the Law Offices of LaVan & Neidenberg.
 Our disability representatives have experience with cross-examining medical and vocational experts and take time when speaking with you about your case.
 Call us today at 1-888-234-5758 for a FREE consultation.
-There is NO OBLIGATION to hire our company and there are NO FEES unless one of our trained disability advocates wins your case.

 Post a Comment to "Chronic Fatigue Syndrome Now Recognized As Medical Impairment"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."